exoplatform/exo-documentation/docs/GettingStarted.rst

 -----------------

 The News application allows you to display all the articles posted in the spaces that you have access to as well as the pinned to home page articles.
-To acces to the interface, you have to click on "News" from the left navigation.
+This application is accessible through the link "News" in the left navigation.

 |image187|